Delideer/english-for-designers/README.md

 ## english-for-designers

-# English for Designers
+# One Word
-This is an index for all the assignments.
+This is an index for the One Word assignment.

 ## An essay about the word naive